ScalaMath/VecMatLib/Readme.md

 ## Matrix math

-With VecMatLib you can create matrices for geometric transformations such as translation, rotation, and scale.
+The matrix package offers 2x2, 3x3, and 4x4 matrices of type int, float, and double with all their basic operations as well as methods to build matrices out of basic transformations.
-None of these operations modify the matrix on which they are called.
+All operations do not modify the matrix on which the operation is performed.

+The following example shows how a translation matrix is created and how the transformation is applied.

 ```scala
 var position = Vec4f(x, y, z, 1.0f)